Tiger drives Newark & Sherwood Council’s service improvement

 With the decision to create its own contact centre to deal with housing, auto payments, council tax and benefits, a new telephony system was needed.
 As Sharon Parkinson, ICT Manager for the Council explains, “We decided to move to a VoIP solution as it offered us both a reduction in costs by changing our call plan as well as the ability to better reuse our resources – flexibility is very important for us to help deliver new services.”

-Following a full tender process, the Council selected a NEC VoIP telephony solution combined with Tiger Communications 2020 Pro call logging.
+Following a full tender process, the Council selected a NEC VoIP telephony solution combined with a Tiger Communications call logging solution.
 The system uses a centralised installation with a managed VPN to connect its remote sites.
 The new system has improved call handling which allows around a third of the calls to the council to be automatically diverted to the correct department and be escalated to free agents without human intervention.
 The system has many new features including voicemail to email that allows staff to better handle queries, pass messages to the relevant person and promote new improved working practices.

 Although only operational for a few months, Parkinson is now looking at other reporting capabilities such as call fraud detection.
 “The implementation of our new VoIP solution has been pretty seamless and has given us a foundation for delivering new services.
 The depth of the reporting is helping us to evaluate and plan call management strategies and is a vast improvement over our old Centrex system.”